-Find My Family Stories has been devoted to interviewing family members and preserving family stories as a companion piece to genealogy research.
+Find My Family Stories has been devoted to interviewing family members and preserving family stories.
+Stories act as a companion piece to genealogy research.

 Could I validate the story that great Grandma and Grandpa met on a riverboat on the Liffey in Ireland and fell in love?

-As a genealogist, the answer many times was not a reaffirming one.
+As a genealogist, the answer that I received many times was not a reaffirming one.
 But my client’s potent question and quest was something I wanted to fulfill.

 The desire to learn the powerful stories of the women and men in your family tree may challenge you.
 The pursuit of family stories can reopen old illusions about a family’s history.

-As we go searching the past of our ancestors now long gone, we may find the roots of secrets, traumas, and family wounds in the, sometimes, not so distant past.
+As we search the past of our ancestors now long gone, we may find the roots of secrets, traumas, and family wounds in the, sometimes, not so distant past.

-Part of what we learn and take away from the research of our kin, is the women, men, and children that came before us lived from a time that is a part of who we are now.
+Part of what we learn and take away from the research of our kin, is the women, men, and children that came before we lived from a time that is a part of who we are now.

 Interviewing Ancestors – The Basics